Francisco Chahuán: Political career

 Chahuán began his political activism in 1987 co-founding a religious student movement in Valparaíso.
-He entered party politics through Renovación Nacional’s youth wing, eventually serving as regional president (1995–1997), regional secretary-general (1997–1999), and national vice-president (2006–2008).
+He entered party politics through National Renewal's youth wing, eventually serving as regional president (1995–1997), regional secretary-general (1997–1999), and national vice-president (2006–2008).

 From 2006 to 2010, he held one term in the Chamber of Deputies, representing District 14, serving on Health and Human Rights committees and advocating for issues such as cystic fibrosis coverage and local infrastructure.

 In 2010, Chahuán was elected senator for the Valparaíso Region.
 He was re‑elected in 2017 with over 22% of the vote in his constituency.
 His legislative output ranks among the highest in the Senate, with more than 296 motions registered from 2018 to 2024.
 He has served on commissions related to Foreign Affairs, Human Rights, Environment, and Future Challenges, leading the latter from 2022 into 2023 and advocating for institutional science promotion and future-oriented legislation.

 Chahuán was elected president of RN in July 2021 and held the post until October 2023.
 In April 2025, he temporally resigned from the party after more than 30 years of membership to run as an independent in the failed Chile Vamos presidential primaries.
 The move was driven by internal disagreements over candidate selection.

+On 26 May 2026, he was appointed by President José Antonio Kast as Ambassador of Chile to Mexico.